Travel in the Spiritual Worlds

 A more rational but still questionable approach to morality and "goodness" is to take a vast rainbow of complex moral laws and choose to unconditionally support one or two in an effort to make one or one's group morally superior in order to gain favor with God.
 If you are engaged in a war against evil, it must be a simple task to define your enemy in order to rouse the troops.
 A single-issue morality where opposition to, for example, abortion or same-sex marriage is elevated above all else (despite that fact that abortion is not prohibited in the Bible) is a common way of separating the good people from the evil ones.
 Opposition to abortion is low hanging fruit for persons seeking moral and spiritual superiority since few people will need an abortion and the wealthy can easily hide it from their friends and family if they have one.

 The opposition to abortion also throws new fuel on the fire of the culture wars.
-In this form of dualism, the good people belong to God and the evil people belong to the devil and this separation is the basis of the culture war.
+In the Manichean heresy, the good people belong to God and the evil people belong to the devil and this separation is the basis of the culture war.
 Ironically, the sin of divorce and remarriage (or adultery) which is prohibited by Christ in Matthew 19:9 is largely ignored as a single-issue moral law since it is so inconvenient to many divorced Christians (such as the far right's Christian champion, President Reagan).
+Of course this ignoring of biblical morality is the tip of the iceberg for those who claim to believe that every word in the Bible is true but dislike the complexity of all its ethical rules.

 Protestant theology began as a radical simplification of Catholic doctrine and ritual, and the desire to simplify ethics was also present.
 People who accept this "God versus the devil" dualism need a clear and simple method of separating good from evil.
 Politicians and preachers take full advantage of this need by trumpeting these moral wedge issues in order to perpetuate conflict and convince people that they are on the Godly side of the great dualistic moral divide.
 Most religious people in the West have some element of conscious or unacknowledged guilt for past behavior.
 They therefore seek a simple way to gain assurance that they are doing things properly in order to feel they are accepted by God.
 These simplistic, single issue approaches to righteousness therefore have mass appeal.
 Using these moral wedge issues, preachers and politicians can easily both increase the number of loyal church goers and gain support from these reliable groups of single-issue voters.